wandb/docs/docs/guides/launch/launch-jobs.md

 :::info
 The described example use a queue called **Starter queue**.
 This is a queue that W&B created for demonstrative purposes only.
 In addition to adding the job to this queue, W&B will also create this queue for you.
 The **Starter queue** uses a Docker image to run the job locally on your machine.

 Note that W&B expects that you create a queue before you can add jobs to it.
-For more information on how to create a queue, see the Prerequisites[LINK].
+For more information on how to create a queue, see the [Prerequisites](./prerequisites.md) page.
 :::